nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 kubectl exec -it curlo -n random-numbers -- /bin/sh
 ```

-In order to use curl with https we will need to use the ca.pem file and token in the command.
+In order to use curl with https we will need to use the ca.crt file and token in the command.

 ```bash
 cat /var/run/secrets/kubernetes.io/serviceaccount/token > TOKEN
 export TOKEN=$(cat TOKEN)
 curl -k --header "Authorization: Bearer $TOKEN" --cacert /var/run/secrets/kubernetes.io/serviceaccount/ca.crt https://kubernetes.default.svc
 ```
-For various reasons which I will let you discover this can be abbreviated to
+For various reasons which I will let you discover how this can be shortened to

 ```bash
 export CURL_CA_BUNDLE=/var/run/secrets/kubernetes.io/serviceaccount/ca.crt
 curl -k --header "Authorization: Bearer $TOKEN" https://kubernetes.default.svc
 ```

-Run the following and you should be able to see the details of the service we had set up earlier
+With the following command you should be able to see the service we had created earlier

 ```bash
 curl -k --header "Authorization: Bearer $TOKEN" https://kubernetes.default.svc/api/v1/namespaces/random-numbers/services/random-number-service